uabrc/uabrc.github.io/docs/account_management/leaving_uab.md

 ## What If I Plan To Have An Ongoing Collaboration?

 If you plan to continue collaborating with other researchers and need to manage data or perform analyses on Cheaha, you will need to create a [XIAS account](./xias/index.md).
+To create the account, you will need a UAB-affiliated sponsor.
 Once the account has been created, please contact us and we can assist with transferring data in your former individual storage allocation to your new allocation.

 ## What Are My Responsibilities For Lab Shared Allocations?